 "I'm just starting my career, and I have these superstars who have been killing it for so long and they're working with little old me," says Newell.
 "I sing loud and I sing high -- the rest, I just feel lucky!"

 Newell is ready to unveil his first pulse-pounding recorded material, but he lives to sing for a live audience, just as he did as a 2-year-old.
 Whether shining bright at Coachella alongside Clean Bandit or commanding a room on his own, Newell remains a natural entertainer, and is ready to leave larger and larger crowds in awe.

 "I'm a performer at heart," he says.
 "I want to sing, because it's my passion.
 It's my job.
 And it's euphoric.”

-Seating near the stage
+Seating near the front of the stage

-Access to VIP Lounge
+Access to VIP Lounge backstage